What is the Box Model in CSS

 4border-style: <all>;

-The same pattern holds for border-width
+The same pattern holds for border-width, border-color, and border-radius.

 The shorthand

-, which allows you to customize width, style, and color together.
+Lastly, CSS offers an ultimate shorthand property, border, which allows you to customize width, style, and color together.
 However, you cannot customize individual sides with this property.

 1p {